 Jonnie is my given name yet I’ve gone by my middle name, Sandy for most of my life until starting college at age 49.
 My father, John, had wanted a son as a namesake and named me Jonnie, but was not disappointed to have an understanding inquisitive daughter.
 Born in Pittsburgh, Pennsylvania, I’m happy to have spent most of my life living in and around the northern areas of Pittsburgh except for a few years residing in Philadelphia, PA and Phoenix, AZ.
 Early careers were in a variety of professions including office administration, real estate, creative entrepreneurship and 22 years in the admissions department for a residential treatment program for juvenile delinquent males.
 Intense interest and talents in a variety of art and creative hobbies led me to open a business teaching stenciling, doing commissions and selling supplies in the ‘80’s and more recently in 2009 starting a café and vintage wares shop (pictured at right) and presently I’m semi-retired operating Creative Harmony Arts & Books part-time in Harmony.

 Between 2005 and 2010 I attended Butler County Community College (BC3) part-time to obtain a college education that was unaffordable after high school graduation in 1973.
+Student loans were not an option.
 In 2010 I graduated with a Certificate in Human Resource Specialist Management and met Phi Theta Kappa status in studies pursuing a Psychology major for an associate degree which I will probably suspend due to my lack of interest in taking Biology and required labs.

 I pursue writing essays, reviews and critical analysis and criticism with the intention of also publishing a psychological thriller trilogy for young adults and a personal memoir before I’m ready to apply for Medicare in three years.
 An avid reader and writer, my essays, reviews, op-ed pieces, creative non-fiction, short stories, research articles, video productions and podcast are about relevant contemporary subjects.
 One topic that has my special attention is the recognition of domestic home life and its importance and value in an educated society where women and men alike need to excel.